BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Proposed Method:

+After selecting the poisoned variables, we therefore identify effective timestamps for trigger injection on these variables.
+In time series, strong temporal dependencies and delayed effects make injection time far more critical than spatial trigger placement in images, yet most existing methods ignore this temporal aspect.
+For example, BackTime~\cite{lin2024backtime} inserts the trigger by overwriting the last $t_{TGR}$ time steps of the target variable, based on the intuition that inputs closer to the forecast horizon exert the strongest influence on predictions.
+This heuristic lacks a data-driven justification, offers limited interpretability and overlooks that predictive influence between variables is often delayed rather than immediate.
+For instance, temperature can affect electricity demand several hours later, and changes in heart rate can precede changes in blood pressure.
+Consequently, a fixed, horizon-adjacent trigger placement may miss the true causal or predictive lags in the data.

-The next step is to determine effective timestamps on poisoned variables for trigger injection to maximize the trigger’s impact on the model's prediction.
-To identify such timestamps, we analyze the historical dependencies between poisoned and target variables to find the optimal lag $\delta^*$, which reflects the delay required for a poisoned variable to affect the prediction of a target variable.
-The trigger $\tau$ is inserted $\delta^*$ steps before the target pattern's onset to ensure it takes effect precisely when the model predicts the target output.
-Specifically, for each pair of poisoned variable $v_i \in V_p$ and target variable $v_j \in V_t$, we compute the Pearson correlation coefficient between their time series $X^{v_i}$ and $X^{v_j}$:
+To address this, we propose a lag-aware positioning strategy that estimates.
+The complete procedure is summarized in Algorithm~\ref{alg:triggerpositioning}.
+For each poisoned variable $v_i \in V_p$, we estimate an optimal lag $\delta_{v_i}^*$ that specifies how many steps in advance the trigger should be inserted to most effectively influence predictions on the target variables $V_t$.
+The trigger fragment for $v_i$ is placed $\delta_{v_i}^*$ steps before the target pattern's onset to ensure it takes effect precisely when the model predicts the target output.
+Specifically, for each poisoned variable $v_i \in V_p$, we determine its optimal lag $\delta_{v_i}^*$ as follows: